 Inside Your Book

 As we just illustrated above, the blurb should invite readers to want to see if your style of writing is something that appeals to them.
 This is why the first few pages of your book are so important.
-If you have typos, grammar issues, or your book starts out dull, you're going to lose your reader.
+If you have typos and grammar issues so bad they take the reader out of the story, OR your book starts out dull, you're going to lose your readers.
 They'll close your book and move on.
 Those first few sentences of your novel are just as important as the blurb.
-You WANT your readers to be so enthralled with that opening chapter that they not only finish the sample they're allowed to see, but need to read the rest to find out what happens.
+You WANT your readers to be so enthralled with that opening chapter that they not only finish the sample they're allowed to see, but NEED to read the rest to find out what happens.
 If your story opens with your character in a usual day, then preface it with a tease as to why this day turns out different.

 Let's say The Fellowship of the Ring started with a normal day for Frodo.
 Inheriting the ring is the catalyst for the story.
 Though I am NOT suggesting Tolkien should have started his book any other way, for the purpose of this example, one could start the story like this… “Today started like any other day for Frodo Baggins…at least until he inherited the mythical Ring of the Dark Lord himself.”
 New paragraph.
 And then you can proceed to talk about why the day seemed so ordinary.
 That impending doom of this mythical ring will be hanging there and leaving a lot of unanswered questions.
 Inherited?
 Does Frodo lose a loved one?
 How did such a mythical ring end up in his family?
 Who is the Dark Lord himself?
 And this is the mythical ring…why is it so famous or well-known?
 Etcetera.